Merge-of-Thought Distillation: Experiments Setup

-We work in a one-question–multiple-answers (1Q–multiA) setting.
+\textbf{Datasets.} We work in a one-question–multiple-answers (1Q–multiA) setting.
 We use two high-quality open-source mathematical datasets (BOBA \citep{AReaL-boba-Data} and S1K \citep{muennighoff2025s1} as our source datasets.
 From each source dataset, we sample 200 prompts and denote the resulting subsets as BOBA-200 and S1K-200.
-For every prompt, we query four teacher models—QWEN3-32B \citep{yang2025qwen3}, QWQ \citep{team2024qwq}, DEEPSEEK-R1 \citep{guo2025deepseek}, and QWEN3-235B \citep{yang2025qwen3}.
+For every prompt, we query four teacher models—Qwen3-32B \citep{yang2025Qwen3}, QWQ \citep{team2024qwq}, Deepseek-R1 \citep{guo2025deepseek}, and Qwen3-235B \citep{yang2025Qwen3}.
 Each teacher generates 16 responses with temperature set to 0.6 and max\_tokens set to 32{,}768.
 For distillation, we randomly select one correct reasoning path among the 16 as the training label; if none of the 16 responses is correct, we discard that prompt for the corresponding teacher's distillation corpus.

-We construct two training regimes: \\ 1. \textbf{Single-Teacher Distillation (STD)}, where we build one distilled corpus per teacher. \\ 2. \textbf{Multi-Teacher Distillation (MTD)}, where we aggregate all available distilled samples from all teachers for each source.

-The resulting STD and MTD datasets and their sizes are summarized in Table~\ref{tab:distill-all}.
+We construct two training regimes: \\ (1) \textbf{Single-Teacher Distillation (STD)}, where we build one distilled corpus per teacher. \\ (2) \textbf{Multi-Teacher Distillation (MTD)}, where we aggregate all available distilled samples from all teachers for each source. \\ The resulting STD and MTD datasets and their sizes are summarized in Table~\ref{tab:distill-all}.
 Rows with a specific teacher correspond to STD, while rows with “ALL TEACHERS” correspond to MTD.